 You are an award-winning photojournalist who has contributed to such renowned publications as BBC, National Geographic, and Condé Nast.
 But, rather than talk about those accomplishments here, can you tell us what your creative origins were like?
 What did your “just getting started” look like?

 You traveled and photographed extensively before enrolling in a Press Photography and Photojournalism course in your home country of England.
-How do you reflect on the informal training you acquired as a traveler and photographer during that time in your life?
+How do you reflect on the informal training you acquired during that time in your life?
 And how did it differ from the formal training you received?

 As a follow up to the question above, what are some experiences you think any creative professional should have?

-As someone who has been working as a professional photographer for more than a decade, can you share what you’ve found to be a successful way to start a new creative endeavor?
+As someone who has been working as a professional photographer for more than a decade, what have you found to be a successful way to start a new creative endeavor?

 With more published work comes more credibility and, hopefully, more requests for commissioned work.
-We creative professionals know, however, that not all paid work is necessarily right for us.
+As creative professionals, we know that not all paid work is necessarily right for us.
 When contacted about a commission, what compels you to say yes or no?

 What is your favorite image you have shot?
 And why?
 Describe its creation in regards to location, lighting, composition, context, etc.

 That’s a really tough question to answer, but it has to be this one.
 I shot it back in November whilst traveling across New Zealand with my partner, our two kids and her parents.
 From day one I’ve been attempting to photograph star-trails but have always been hindered by the weather, lack of skill or equipment, or just plain bad luck.
 But on this occasion the stars aligned (pun very much intended) and I got the shot.